martinheidegger/i18n-core/Readme.md

 i18n.__("greeting") // hello!
 ```

-To have different namespaces for different language you can get a prefixed subpart using `.lang()`.
+To have different namespaces for different languages you can get a prefixed subpart using `.lang()`.

 ```JavaScript